ZhanLiangUF/go-api-skeleton/api/README.md

 It consists of various components in this repository:

 - `api/swagger.yaml` A Swagger definition of the API.
 - `api/types/` Types shared by both the client and server, representing various objects, options, responses, etc. Most are written manually, but some are automatically generated from the Swagger definition.
-See [#27919](https://github.com/docker/docker/issues/27919) for progress on this.

 ## Swagger definition